-Frìtole veneziane, a delicious sweet treat laced with grappa soaked raisins and pine nuts, are a true symbol of the Venice Carnival.
-If you're heading to Venice at this time of year, be sure to try some of these fried sweets while there.
+Frìtole veneziane, a delicious fried dough balls, enriched with raisins and pine nuts, are a true symbol of the Venice Carnival.

-Luckily, we have an original recipe for venetian frìtole made of simple dough with flour, eggs, milk, raisins and pine nuts.
-For citrus aroma we added some freshly grated lemon zest, but orange zest would also be fine.
-Venetian frìtole are the best eaten while still warm!
+Check out our recipe for these Italian fried treats made of flour, eggs, milk, yeast, raisins and pine nuts.
+For a nice citrus aroma we added some freshly grated lemon zest.

 If you fancy fried desserts, why not to try our sweet yogurt fritters or soft sweet ricotta fritters, both super easy to make.

-Making the dough for these little dough balls is so easy.
-The recipe start with combining flour, sugar, salt, dry yeast and grated lemon zest in a bowl.
+MAKING THE BATTER: The recipe start with combining flour, sugar, salt, dry yeast and grated lemon zest in a large bowl.
 Make a well in the middle, then add eggs and using a fork start incorporating them into the rest of ingredients.

 Now, add pine nuts and raisins (previously soaked into liqueur).
 Pour warm milk and stir to make a sticky dough.
 The dough needs to double in size, so place the bowl in a warm place for about 1 hour.